 Magnetic resonance imaging

-Written informed consent for publication of her clinical details and clinical images was obtained from the patient.
-Upon request, a copy of the consent form is available for review by the Editor of this journal.
+Written informed consent was obtained from the patients’ legal guardians for publication of this case report and any accompanied images.
+A copy of the written consent is available for review by the Editor-in-Chief of this journal.

 The authors declare that they have no competing interests.